callahantiff/PheKnowLator/README.rst

 **Current Release:** ``v1.0.0``.
 Data and code can be directly downloaded `here <https://github.com/callahantiff/PheKnowLator/wiki/v1.0.0>`__.

 ⚠️ **New Release in Progress:** ``v2.0.0`` in progress and will be released by the end of April 2020.
-The `PyPi` package will not be completely functional until this release is finalized.
+The `PyPI` package will not be completely functional until this release is finalized.

 |